 Today, there are a dizzying array of bathroom flooring options to choose from.
 For the uninitiated, it can be overwhelming.
 Thankfully, with our curated list, you won’t have to spend hours and hours poring over different websites and guides.
 From the classic tiles to engineered wood to laminate, we’re sure that you will be able to find a flooring solution that best suits your needs, preferences, and budget.

 To ensure the longevity of your bathroom floor, make sure to get your preferred flooring only from reputable manufacturers.
-Most importantly, have them installed by trusted and highly qualified bathroom experts – such as our team here at Bathrooms Renovations.
+Most importantly, have them installed by trusted and highly qualified bathroom experts – such as our team here at BR Bathroom Renovations Richmond Hill.
 Contact us today to learn more about our bathroom services or to schedule an appointment!